petermakeswebsites/DenoFungus/README.md

 - [ ] Make a simple and easy way to get request types for the main() function (session, cookies, params)
 - [ ] Find a good templating engine to use for another extension, making it HTML-first, TypeScript-second.

+## License

+MIT License - fork it, sell it, put it on a donkey - I don't care!